Approximate Universal Relations for Neutron Stars and Quark Stars: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Haris Apostolatos, Joe Bretz, Katerina Chatziioannou, Koutarou Kyutoku, Barun Majumder, George Pappas and Leo Stein for wonderful and insightful collaborations on the universality of neutron stars.
-We would also like to thank Neil Cornish, Scott Hughes, Jim Lattimer, Luis Lehner, Ben Owen, Madappa Prakash, Frans Pretorius, Luciano Rezzolla, and Sanjay Reddy for many discussions and comments on various manuscripts on universality.
+We would also like to thank Neil Cornish, Scott Hughes, Jim Lattimer, Luis Lehner, Ben Owen, Paolo Pani, Madappa Prakash, Frans Pretorius, Luciano Rezzolla and Sanjay Reddy and for many discussions and comments on various manuscripts on universality.
+We would like to thank Fabrizio Canfora, Vladimir Manko and Kentaro Takami for pointing out important references.
+We further would like to thank Paolo Pani for sharing with us draft of an erratum to one of his papers.
 We would also like to conclude by thanking Emanuele Berti, Daniela Doneva, Burkhard Kleihaus, Lap-Ming Lin, Barun Majumder, and Paolo Pani for sharing their data with us, which we used to create some of the figures in this review paper.
 K.Y. acknowledges support from JSPS Postdoctoral Fellowships for Research Abroad and NSF grant PHY-1305682.
 N.Y. acknowledges support from NSF CAREER Grant PHY-1250636.